Good Design + Heritage

 You can download Good Design + Heritage here or find the full text below.

 The Office of the Victorian Government Architect provides strategic advice to the government about architecture and urban design.
-It supports government with advocacy and advisory initiatives, including design review, collaborative workshops, design quality teams, desktop reviews and input on briefs.
+We support government with advocacy and advisory initiatives, including design review, collaborative workshops, design quality teams, desktop reviews and input on briefs.
 One of our aims is to encourage awareness of the role of good design in protecting, enhancing and layering contemporary legacy in heritage places.

-This publication is the seventh in a series that is helping to raise awareness of good design and promote discussion about its benefits and value.
+This publication is the seventh in a series that helps raise awareness of good design and promotes discussion about its benefits and value.
 The publication has been developed together with Heritage Victoria and the Heritage Council of Victoria.
-It highlights key design principles and outlines some effective approaches to achieve good design.
+It highlights key design principles and outlines some effective approaches to achieving good design in places affected by heritage.

 What is a heritage place?